💔 Broken promise: Finance Minister Lindner rejects climate money 'for now'

 🍃 The CO2 price in Germany and its development in climate protection

-The CO2 price was already decided in 2019 as part of the German federal government's climate package and came into force at the beginning of 2021.
-The aim of this measure is to reduce greenhouse gas emissions, especially CO2, in order to achieve Germany's climate goals.
+The German government's climate package included the introduction of a CO2 price in 2019, which came into effect at the beginning of 2021.
+The aim of this measure is to reduce greenhouse gas emissions, especially CO2, in order to achieve Germany's climate targets.

 📜 Legal basis and pricing

 The Fuel Emissions Trading Act sets the CO2 price and its adjustments.
-Pricing was politically regulated and aimed at making the consumption of fossil fuels less attractive and thus promoting investment in clean technologies.
+Pricing was politically regulated and aimed to make the consumption of fossil fuels less attractive, thereby promoting investment in clean technologies.

 💹 Transition to national emissions trading from 2026

-From 2026, the CO2 price will be determined by national emissions trading, in which a decreasing upper limit for emissions is set and emissions rights are auctioned.
-The market price is therefore set within a defined price corridor.
+From 2026, the CO2 price will be determined by a national emissions trading system, in which a decreasing cap on emissions is set and emission allowances are auctioned.
+The market price will thus be set within a defined price corridor.

-🌍 The CO2 price in Germany: Impact on companies and private individuals
+🌍 The CO2 price in Germany: Impact on companies and individuals

 🏭 1.
 Operating costs

-Companies that use fossil fuels for production or operations face higher costs directly as the price of carbon increases fuel prices.
+Companies that use fossil fuels for production or operations face directly higher costs, as the CO2 price increases fuel prices.

-A different CO2 price in international comparison can influence competitiveness.
-Companies in countries with stricter climate protection requirements could be at a disadvantage unless the political framework compensates for this (e.g. through a CO2 border adjustment tax).
+Different CO2 prices in international comparison can affect competitiveness.
+Companies in countries with stricter climate protection regulations could be at a disadvantage unless the political framework compensates for this (e.g., through a carbon border adjustment mechanism).

 For private individuals